• Skip to primary navigation

 3 Steps to Start a Song with Confidence: Breaking the Blank Page

-If you’ve ever been stuck in this frustrating start, you’re not alone—and it’s actually a solvable problem.
 Every song starts somewhere, and getting that initial idea down can be simple with the right framework.

 1. Start with a Strong Visual or Feeling

-The most captivating songs draw listeners in by creating an image they can see or a feeling they can almost touch.
+Draw listeners in by creating an image they can see or a feeling they can almost touch.

 Picture yourself holding this image or feeling up to a spotlight, examining it.
 Ask yourself, what colors, sounds, or even tastes come to mind?
 If it’s that candle, maybe you think of the smell of melting wax or the low hum of a quiet room.
 Write down any small details that come up.
-Take one of those details and turn it into a single line: “The candle flickers, but the silence weighs more.”
+Take one of those details and turn it into a single line: “The candle flickers, the silence weighs more.”
 This line may evolve, but now you have something tangible on the page.

 2. Use the "What If" Game to Build Context

-Once you have that first image or feeling, ask, “What if?”
-It’s one of the most underrated tools for a songwriter.
-Think about how it might change or deepen.
 For instance, “What if the candle is the last light in a room filled with old memories?”
 Or “What if that goodbye at the train station were the last time they’d ever see each other?”
+This step shapes the song’s story or emotional arc, adding a hint of drama or context to your initial spark.

 Writing the first few lines that come from this can give you a basic “plot” or emotional skeleton to work from, even if you revise it later.